 Sonic Grade: D

 Pretty flat and lifeless.
-You would never understand why audiophiles rave about this recording by listening to the Classic Records pressing.
+You would never understand why audiophiles rave about this recording by listening to the Classic Records pressing of it.

 We played it up against our best, and as expected it was nothing to write home about.
 Since Rudy has remastered and ruined practically all the Blue Note CDs by now, you will have your work cut out for you if you want to find a good sounding version of Midnight Blue.
 This sure ain’t one.